TallKite/linnstrument-firmware/README.md

 *Details: On the far left, there are 8 green buttons, one for each string.
 The "anchor string" is the row that the anchor pad is on.
 Its pitch is determined solely by the anchor pad, note and cents.
 The anchor string has a double button.
 Tap any button to select a string.
 The button turns light blue and sounds that open string.
 Assuming it's not the anchor string, one of the neighboring buttons, whichever one is closest to the anchor, turns dark blue.
 You won't see a note name with an octave number.
 Instead you'll see a row offset as a number, which can be negative.
 This is the interval between the two blue strings.
 Swipe right or left on it as before to increase or decrease it.*

 *Changing one row offset doesn't affect the other six row offsets.
 Thus increasing any row offset above the anchor string sharpens the current string and all strings above it.
 And increasing any row offset below the anchor string _flattens_ the current string and all strings below it.
-To summarize, you're _seeing_ the offset between the blue strings, but _hearing_ the pitch of the light blue string.*
+To summarize, you're _seeing_ the offset between the two blue strings, but _hearing_ the pitch of the light blue string only.*

 *If any of the 8 side buttons or 7 offsets is red, that means it's not coprime with one or both of the 2 column offsets.*